daveruiz/doom-nano/README.md

 Current status:
 - The map rendering is working nicely.
 Even I was able to add a depth effect by using different dithering patterns, depending on the distance to the view.
-- Sprites are working too, though has some issues hiding them behind walls because memory limitations (the z-buffer precision has been limited a lot to make it smalle).
+- Sprites are working too, though has some issues hiding them behind walls because memory limitations (the z-buffer precision has been limited a lot to make it smaller).
 - You can move through the map, collide with walls, collect items and interact with enemies.
 I could also add the jogging effect, like Doom´s one.
-- The enemies IA, despite is very simple, I think works very well and it´s enough for the purpose of the game.
+- The enemies AI, despite is very simple, I think works very well and it´s enough for the purpose of the game.
 Looks very similar to  Imp enemy from original Doom.
 - For the HUD, I realized that the native `print` from Adafruit's library uses too much memory.
 So I've implemented my custom text rendering methods and a custom font which includes only needed characters and some icons.
 - Currently I´m using 99% of program memory, which doesn´t let me adds more code.
 I need to research how to optimize it to make it smaller.